This is the multi-page printable view of this section. Click here to print.

 Run the Tests

-npx hardhat test --network solo
+npx hardhat test --network my_solo_deployment

 For the pre-built example, the test suite covers three scenarios: